 Helpful Tips for Making Your Own Hand Sanitizer

 - The main rule of thumb is to use 60% of ethanol to 40% witch hazel for you sanitizer to be affective.
+Use ethanol with a concentration of 95% or higher.
+I recommend this brand here.
 Then you’re free to play around with the essential oils with the scents you find most appealing.

 - Feel free to swap out the lavender and sage essential oil combination for other combinations such as lemon and rosemary, and orange and mint in equal quantities.

 - To avoid contaminating your recipe, make sure to disinfect any tools you’re using.

 - The WHO recommends letting your solution sit for 72 hours before use.
 This lets the sanitizer kill any existing germs in the bottle or alcohol.

 Spray the hand sanitizer into the palm of one hand and rub over the entire surface of your hands, fingers, and wrists.
 Do this for at least 60 seconds (the amount of time it takes to kill most germs) or until your hands are dry.

 - 1 ½ cups ethanol (99% or highest you can find - at least 95%)

 - 5 drops lavender essential oil, optional